Awesome Ideas to Visualize Your Debt Payoff.

 - Be more budget conscientious.
 I know it’s easier said than done, but once you get the hang of budgeting you’ll see that your effort is completely worth it.
 You will be able to stop mindless spending and focus on the necessities.

-This debt thermometer can be made on a chalkboard like this one at Doctor In Debt, wipe-off board, paper or poster board.
+This debt thermometer can be made on a chalkboard like this one at Doctor In Debt, or you could use a wipe-off board, paper, or poster board.
 It’s a great way to visualize the debt disappearing.

 These printable debt trackers are perfect to see your debt disappear before your eyes!
 Debt Free Forties created them and I think you will enjoy visualizing your debt going away.
 Hang them on a corkboard or put them in a binder.